 46..
 What part of Light Painting Photography do you hate the most?

-Run out of batterie or a sunset just before finalising the photograph you want can
+Run out of batterie or a sunset just before finalizing the photograph you want can be a nightmare.

 47..
 Do you have a website?
 If yes what is the address?